Fats Waller: Musical theater

-1930s

-Waller's radio career began in December 1930, when he featured on a new show for CBS playing the piano and, unusually until this point, singing.
-Joe Davis, who had become Waller's publisher and manager after the sale of his material to Irving Mills, began to market Waller as a singer as well as a pianist, and he recorded the solo songs "I'm Crazy about My Baby" and "Draggin' My Heart Around" on March 31, 1931.
+Radio

-Waller began to play regularly at the Hot Feet Club, where he developed his storytelling asides and style as a raconteur: "the cocked eye brow, the finger punctuating the air for emphasis, and eyes rolling heavenward whenever he said something blue".
+In the early 1930s, Waller began to play regularly at the Hot Feet Club, where he developed his storytelling asides and style as a raconteur: "the cocked eye brow, the finger punctuating the air for emphasis, and eyes rolling heavenward whenever he said something blue".
 In the summer of 1931 he visited Paris with Spencer Williams, playing in the city's nightclubs and enjoying the much lower levels of racial discrimination and absence of prohibition.
-Davis appointed Marty Bloom as Waller's manager after Waller's return, but Bloom resigned the position shortly thereafter and it was taken by Phil Ponce, who was experienced in showbusiness and had established and managed the Ponce Sisters.
+Davis appointed Marty Bloom as Waller's manager after Waller's return, but Bloom resigned the position shortly thereafter and it was taken by Phil Ponce, a "proper manager" who was experienced in show business and had established and managed the Ponce Sisters.

 Ponce decided to focus on Waller's radio career, and secured a two-year contract with WLW in Cincinnati, where he was given his own program, "Fats Waller's Rhythm Club".
-Waller also played for their show "Moon River", but was not credited due to his own show's "raucous and comedic reputation".
+Waller adapted his nightclub performance style to radio, including risqué patter, witty asides and comical accents alongside the music.
+Waller also played for WLW's show "Moon River", but was not credited due to his own show's "raucous and comedic reputation".
 After the contract ended in late 1933, Waller moved back to New York.
-A sequence of CBS radio performances in March and April of 1934 provided extensive publicity, and led to his own regular show, "The Rhythm Club", as well as regular appearances on other CBS programs.
+A sequence of CBS radio performances in March and April 1934 provided extensive publicity, and led to his own regular show, "The Rhythm Club", as well as regular appearances on other CBS programs.